Q. What makes Pride happen?

 Q: How many volunteers does it take to put on Pride?

-A: It takes approximately 200 volunteers to build, run and clean up the Pride festival and promenade, with approximately 20 volunteers that work year-round to organize and develop the events.
-To be one of these folks, just fill out an application.
+A: It takes approximately 200 volunteers to build, run and clean up the Pride festival and promenade, with approximately 12 volunteers that work year-round to organize and develop the events.

 Q: What can I do to help make Pride happen?

 A: There are many ways for you to participate at Pride.
 Many people prefer to contribute their time in more than one way!
 Some people prefer to volunteer year-round; others only help out during the event.
-Please see our list of volunteer opportunities to see what strikes your fancy.
-Then, just fill out an application
+To volunteer for Pride Week in June, we open up registration in April.

 Q: Do I get a free ticket to the paid events if I volunteer?